cchen1436/cchen1436.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a researcher from NVIDIA.
+I am currently a researcher at NVIDIA.

 Prior to this, I received my PhD from Nanyang Technological University, luckily advised by Prof. [Chng Eng-Siong](https://scholar.google.com/citations?user=FJodrCcAAAAJ&hl=en).

 A data-driven personal website